Structuring Scalr

 VariablesOptional.
 If a shell variable is assigned to an environment, the variable will be inherited by all workspaces within the environment.

 OPA PoliciesOptional.
-OPA policy groups must be created at the account scope.
+OPA policy groups must be created at the admin scope.
 The policy group is then assigned to an environment.

 WebhooksOptional.
 If a webhook and endpoint are created and assigned to an environment, the webhook will be available to all workspaces.